 - a.
 The Council shall consist of: - i.
 President - ii.
 President-Elect - iii.
 Immediate Past President (who have completed their full term as President pursuant to Ordinance 10.3) - iv.
 Dean - v.
-Treasurer - vi.
-Four Vice Presidents, of whom one shall be the Vice President (Membership) - vii.
-Three devolved nation Vice Presidents, of whom one shall be the Vice President (Scotland), one the Vice President (Wales) and one the Vice President (Northern Ireland) being respectively the Chair of each of the Scottish, Welsh and Northern Ireland Boards elected in accordance with Byelaw 10 - viii.
-Chairs of the English Regions elected in accordance with Byelaw 10 - ix. the Chair of Emergency Medicine Trainees' Association who has been elected in accordance with its Terms of Reference - x. the Chair of Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine who has been elected in accordance with its Terms of Reference - xi. the Chair of the Advanced Clinical Practitioners Forum who has been elected in accordance with its Terms of Reference - xii. the Chair of the Lay Group of the College xiii. the Chairs of such other committees and National Boards, or of faculties, of the College as determined by Council.
+Five Vice Presidents, of whom one shall be the Vice President (Membership) and one shall be the Vice President (Treasurer) - vi.
+Three devolved nation Vice Presidents, of whom one shall be the Vice President (Scotland), one the Vice President (Wales) and one the Vice President (Northern Ireland) being respectively the Chair of each of the Scottish, Welsh and Northern Ireland Boards elected in accordance with Byelaw 10 ("Vice-Presidents (Devolved Nations)") - vii.
+Chairs of the English Regions elected in accordance with Byelaw 10 - viii. the Chair of Emergency Medicine Trainees' Association who has been elected in accordance with its Terms of Reference - ix. the Chair of Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine who has been elected in accordance with its Terms of Reference

+- x. the Chair of the Advanced Clinical Practitioners Forum who has been elected in accordance with its Terms of Reference - xi. the Chair of the Lay Group of the College - xii. the Chairs of such other committees, or of faculties, of the College as determined by Council.